Skip to content

 try {

-// request the [admindata] data
+// the data [admindata] is requested

 const response = await context.app.$dao().getAdminData()